edichavez/TravelBookingSystem/README.md

 My algorithm is a simple while loop that stops when Y has been fixed (i.e. visited).

 TO RUN IT
-Simply download the folder and run the system module.
-The fractals module is just to answer the question of what are fractals used for!
+Simply download the folder and run the system module.The fractals module is just to answer the question of what are fractals used for, just open it and run it!